Chinese capital reinstates curbs as coronavirus resurfaces

 “Every gate to Baoding should be strictly guarded to prevent the contagion from spreading,” state media quoted officials as saying.

-Reporting by Ryan Woo, Huizhong Wu, Roxanne Liu, Liangping Gao, Se Young Lee and Lusha Zhang in Beijing; Emily Chow in Shanghai; David Kirton in Shenzhen; and Stephanie Ulmer-Nebehay in Geneva; Editing by Jane Wardell, Robert Birsel
+Reporting by Ryan Woo, Huizhong Wu, Roxanne Liu, Liangping Gao, Se Young Lee and Lusha Zhang in Beijing; Emily Chow in Shanghai; David Kirton in Shenzhen; and Stephanie Ulmer-Nebehay in Geneva; Editing by Jane Wardell, Robert Birsel, Raju Gopalakrishnan